RichardLitt/trello-helpers/README.md

 Aliases: `c`

 This will create a new card at the top of your target list as specified in your env, with the name of the argument.

+#### duplicates

+`$ trello-helpers duplicates`

+Aliases: `d`

+This will delete duplicate cards in a given list.
+It will also selectively delete only cards which have a certain label (mine is `daily`).

+#### lists

+`$ trello-helpers lists`

+This will console log the names of all lists for the given board.

+#### list <list_name>

+`$ trello-helpers --list 'To Do'`

+Aliases: `l`

+This will print the names of all cards for a given list.

+#### today

+`$ trello-helpers today`

+Aliases: `t`

+This will copy all of the cards from a list (mine is called 'Daily Processes') to another list with the format `June 16th, 2015`.
+It then copies all of those cards from that list to a list called `Today`, the goal being that daily processes are added to your to do list for that day, and you have a fresh card to start putting daily accomplishments on.